playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 * `play.ws.useragent`: To configure the User-Agent header field.
 * `play.ws.compressionEnabled`: Set it to true to use gzip/deflater encoding *(default is **false**)*.

-### Configuring WS with SSL
+### Configuring WS client with SSL

 To configure WS for use with HTTP over SSL/TLS (HTTPS), please see [[Configuring WS SSL|WsSSL]].

 ### Configuring Timeouts

-There are 3 different timeouts in WS.
-Reaching a timeout causes the WS request to interrupt.
+There are 3 different timeouts in WSClient.
+Reaching a timeout causes the WSClient request to interrupt.

 * `play.ws.timeout.connection`: The maximum time to wait when connecting to the remote host *(default is **120 seconds**)*.
 * `play.ws.timeout.idle`: The maximum time the request can stay idle (connection is established but waiting for more data) *(default is **120 seconds**)*.